Collecting Vintage Glass Bottles

 You can get this right away for your Kindle or order it in book form.

 Don't you love the colors in these antiques!
-Some are blue, others green or aqua, there's brown and clear glass bottles.
+Some are blue, others green or aqua, there are brown and clear glass bottles.

 Looking at auctions where collectors and dealers have bottles for sale gives you an idea of what to look for.
+You start to learn what makes certain ones more valuable than others.
 Train your eye and pick up knowledge by browsing on eBay.

 Colors of vintage glass bottles - What the color tells you about an old bottle